CodeDynasty-dev/Jetpath/docs/docs/testing.md

 * **Check Filenames and Paths:** Ensure your `.jet.ts` files and folders exactly match the desired URL structure.
 Case sensitivity matters on some systems.
 * **Check Export Names:** Verify the `METHOD_` prefix and any `optionalPathSegment` match the HTTP method and expected path.
 Double-check the use of `$` for parameters and `$$` for catch-alls.
 * **Look for Conflicts:** Ensure you don't have conflicting definitions (e.g., two different files/exports trying to handle the exact same METHOD + Path).
-* **Use a Route Listing Tool:** *(Recommendation)* An official JetPath CLI command like `jetpath routes` would be invaluable here, showing exactly how JetPath mapped files/exports to routes.
+* **Use a Route Listing Tool:** *(Recommendation)* An official Jetpath CLI command like `jetpath routes` would be invaluable here, showing exactly how Jetpath mapped files/exports to routes.

 ### 4. Debugging Validation Errors